Prakashmaheshwaran/indeed_bot/README.md

 ## Troubleshooting

-- Check `indeed_apply.log` for errors
+- Check `logs/indeed_bot.log` for errors
 - Ensure CV and profile info uploaded to Indeed
 - Verify OpenRouter API key for question answering

 ## Notes

 - Only works with "Indeed Apply" jobs
-- **Automatic Captcha Detection**: Bot detects Cloudflare/captcha pages and alerts you with beeps
+- May need manual captcha solving
 - Use responsibly

 ---